-Choosing the right suit can positively impact your legal career almost as much as your conduct with clients and your knowledge.
-Thankfully, at Alexandra Wood, we've had plenty of experience dressing the UK's most distinguished legal minds and can offer you a guide to the best suits to wear as a lawyer.
+Choosing the right tailored suit can positively impact your career in law, almost as much as your conduct with clients and your knowledge.
+Thankfully, at Alexandra Wood, we’ve had plenty of experience dressing the UK’s most distinguished legal minds and can offer you a guide to the best suits to wear as a lawyer.

 Key considerations for choosing a suit

 As a lawyer, you’re subject to meet stricter dress codes than many other corporate professions, especially if court appearances are a daily occurrence.
 Furthermore, you need to create the right impression in front of clients, colleagues and peers.

 Your bespoke suits should reflect your professionalism, attention to detail, dedication, and competence.
 And they need to be comfortable enough to wear all day, every day.
 This sounds like a tall order but keeping the following considerations in mind makes shopping much more manageable.

 If you’ve seen the programme Suits (and let’s face it, if you work in law, who hasn’t?), you’ll understand the power of a good suit.
 A suit must be dark, understated and as sharp as your legal skills.

 Legal chambers and courtrooms aren’t the places to be flamboyant* – you need to place yourself firmly as the man who gets things done, with no drama.
 Just how we like our tailoring service to be.

 (*Outside of work, however, let your personality shine.
 We love helping men express their style through their wardrobe, too.)

 The length of time you spend in a suit is a huge consideration when choosing fabrics and cut.